 Students

-Education - 12 Students
+Education - 12 +

 This is the most important station!
-Educating patients on how to properly take care of their teeth, discussing the effect sugary drinks have on their teeth, and healthy snack options are all habits that set the patients up for success in their future.
+Educating patients on how to properly take care of their teeth, discussing the effects that sugary drinks have on their teeth, and healthy snack options are all habits that set the patients up for success in their future.
 Drink display and educational materials are provided.
 Any other visual aids you might have are welcome.
 This is located where the patients are waiting to have their teeth cleaned (Station #5) or in the educational break out area.

-Review Education Area Manual on website under volunteer positions.
+Review Education Area Manual on website under volunteer positions

-Runners - 12 or more Students
+Runners – 6 +

-Patients need to be guided through the dental stations so they do not miss one of their stops.
-Patients have a treatment card located in a lanyard around their neck.
+Patients need to be guided through the dental clinic so they do not miss one of their stations.
+Patients have a treatment card located in a lanyard around their necks.
 All the stations the patients need to visit will be marked under Station #1.
-For example, take the patient from patient examination (Station #1) to x-ray (Station #2).
+For example, after Patient Examination (Station #1) taking the patients to Preventative Care (Station #5) for hygiene care.

-Review Runners & Receivers Manual on website under volunteer positions.
+In the hygiene, we need runners to keep stations stocked and instruments cleaned so that Station #4 and #5 are running at full capacity.

+.

 Patient Examination (Station #1) – 6 students (D3/D4)

-These 6 students will pair up and will work together to conduct oral screenings with a mirror and head light.
+These 6 students will pair up and work together to conduct oral screenings with a mirror and head light.
 D4s will:

-Collecting base line data on the patient: untreated decay, treated decay, and sealants.
+Collecting base line data on the patients: untreated decay, treated decay, and sealants.

-Determining all obvious decay and treatment needs of the patient by quadrant
+Determining all obvious decay and treatment needs of the patients by quadrant

 If and what type of x-rays are needed